Choosing the best crops for raft systems

 Grow time: 5–6 weeks from seed

-Everyone’s favorite super food, kale is a great match with for deep water cultivation approach to indoor growing.
+Everyone’s favorite superfood, kale is a great match for the DWC approach to indoor growing.
 Kale prefers cool temperatures and can be harvested either fully or partially by taking 30% of the plant at once.
-Kale and lettuce make together for a great first growing operation.
+Kale and lettuce together make for a great first growing operation.

-Staple of many a dinner table, collard greens are affordable, healthy, and delicious additions to any deep water cultivation operation.
+A staple of many dinner tables, collard greens are affordable, healthy, and delicious additions to any deep water culture operation.
 The collard green family refers to either cabbage or broccoli.
-Both of these plants are durable, allowing for a slight sensitivity to salinity.
+Both of these plants are durable.

-Both of these crops are likely to present little competition from other local growers in your community.
-The investment required to support crops for greater than three months can be intimidating, but mean that you can likely charge a premium for these rare local crops.
+These crops are likely to present little competition from other local growers in your community.
+The investment required to support crops for greater than three months can be intimidating, but it means that you can likely charge a premium for these rare local crops.
 Don’t forget that both crops will grow rather large and heavy.
 Both will require a healthy amount of space on the rafts to thrive.

 Grow time: 4–6 weeks from seed

-Sorrel is a unique crop that remains unknown in most households.
+Sorrel is a unique crop that remains unfamiliar in most households.
 Like collard greens, sorrel in the outdoors is a cold growing crop, thriving in fall and winter conditions.
-Deep water cultivation offers the opportunity to grow this temperature sensitive crop year round.
+Deep water culture offers the opportunity to grow this temperature-sensitive crop year round.

 Grow time: 4–5 weeks from seed